Hörzu: History and profile

 Hörzu first appeared in 1946 and was published by Axel Springer as the first radio program magazine to be produced in what was then the British zone of occupation.
 Over the years Hörzu has shifted the emphasis of its coverage from radio to television programs.
 The magazine is based in Hamburg.

 The first edition of the magazine appeared on 11 December 1946 as HÖR ZU!
 Die Rundfunkzeitung ("LISTEN!
 The radio newspaper") as it was originally entitled.
 There were three editions in the first year of publication, 48 in 1947, and since then the magazine has appeared 52 or 53 times annually.

 The circulation of the magazine increased rapidly.
 1949 saw the first appearance of Mecki, Hörzus cartoon hedgehog mascot.
 Since 1965, the Hörzu has awarded the annual Golden Camera television prize.

 In early 2010, the bimonthly magazine Hörzu Wissen ("Hörzu Knowledge") was launched, which covers science, history, health, and technology topics.
 The magazine launch was considered a major success by Springer AG, with the premiere issue selling 130,000 copies.

 The magazine was sold to Funke Mediengruppe in 2013.

 Record subsidiary

 Beginning in 1963 Hörzu produced and released long playing records as a subsidiary of Electrola, Cologne.
-In 1968 it began a progressive and avantgarde music label, Hör Zu Black.
+In 1968 it started a progressive and avantgarde music label, Hör Zu Black Label.